VelchuriMahesh/VelchuriMahesh/README.md

 - 🥇 Won 1st Prize in **Pixel Play (PARICHAI 2024)** for AI-based photo editing.
 - 🥈 Led a team in **IT Branch Hackathon**, built [Chitti](https://chitti-zeta.vercel.app/), placed 2nd among 50+ teams.
 - 🖼️ Built and published projects on [mahesh-dev-portfolio.netlify.app](https://mahesh-dev-portfolio.netlify.app/).
-- 📊 Attended 4-day workshop on "Web Scraping to AI" (Jan 2025).
+- 📊 Attended a 4-day workshop on "Web Scraping to AI" in January 2025 and secured 1st place among 120+ students.
 - ❤️ Volunteered in blood donation camp, helped 500+ registrations.

 ---